New Baldness Treatment Could Be On The Horizon

 — The University of Manchester (@OfficialUoM) May 9, 2018

 However, don’t go bothering your doctor for a prescription just yet.
-Hawkshaw says that though the tests that were done on human tissue look promising, they weren’t conducted on humans themselves so there is quite a ways to go before a verdict can be reached on the drug.
+Hawkshaw says that though the tests that were done on human tissue look promising, they weren’t conducted on humans themselves, so there is quite a ways to go before a verdict can be reached on the drug.

 “It is also important to realize that this is being proposed as a treatment for hair loss, not a cure as such.”

-Other unlikely drugs have been experimented with in the area of baldness which have also seen some remarkable results like Cyclosporine A, which has been used since the 1980s to treat some autoimmunie diseases and transplant rejections.
+Other unlikely drugs have been experimented with in the area of baldness which have also seen some remarkable results like Cyclosporine A, which has been used since the 1980s to treat some autoimmune diseases and transplant rejections.
 Unfortunately, it has been reported that Cyclosporine’s side effects (shaking, headaches, vomiting and swollen gums) were not worth the risk.